CumulusNetworks/docs/content/sonic-202012/Monitoring-and-Troubleshooting/Management-Utilities.md

 ### Platform API v2.0

-Platform API v2.0 is a standardized, unified API to interface with all combinations of these devices specified below.
+Platform API v2.0 is a standardized, unified API to interface with all combinations of the devices specified below.
 The APIs are organized in a hierarchy based on the physical connection of the devices.
-Peripheral control logic is implemented in user-space.
+Peripheral control logic is implemented in user space.

-Devices covered by the Platform API v2.0:
+The platform API v2.0 covers these devices:

 - Chassis
+- EEPROM
+- FAN
+- LED (Not supported in SONiC 201911)
 - Module component
-- LED (Not supported in SONiC 201911)
-- SSD
-- eeprom
-- FAN
 - PSU
 - SFP
+- SSD
 - Thermal
 - Watchdog

 ## ethtool

-`ethtool` is used to query and control network device driver and hardware settings, particularly for wired Ethernet devices. ethtool leverages the mlxsw_minimal driver in Linux kernel to provide a more convenient way to read QSFP/SFP module info on NVIDIA switches.
-Mellanox platform SFP APIs are leveraging the ethtool to get raw data and parse the module related data accordingly.
+`ethtool` is used to query and control network device driver and hardware settings, particularly for wired Ethernet devices. `ethtool` leverages the `mlxsw_minimal` driver in the Linux kernel to provide a more convenient way to read QSFP/SFP module information on NVIDIA switches.
+NVIDIA platform SFP APIs leverage `ethtool` to get raw data and parse the module related data accordingly.

 ```
-switchadmin@sonicadmin@sonic:/#sudoethtool -m sfp1
+admin@switch:~$ sudo ethtool -m sfp1
-        Identifier                                : 0x03 (SFP)
+	Identifier                                : 0x0d (QSFP+)
+	Extended identifier                       : 0x00
-        Extended identifier                       : 0x04 (GBIC/SFP defined by 2-wire interface ID)
+	Extended identifier description           : 1.5W max.
+Power consumption
+	Extended identifier description           : No CDR in TX, No CDR in RX
+	Extended identifier description           : High Power Class (> 3.5 W) not enabled
 	Connector                                 : 0x23 (No separable connector)
-        Transceiver codes                         : 0x01 0x00 0x00 0x04 0x00 0x04 0x00 0x00
+	Transceiver codes                         : 0x08 0x00 0x00 0x00 0x00 0x00 0x00 0x00
-        Transceiver type                          : Infiniband: 1X Copper Passive
-        Transceiver type                          : Ethernet: 1000BASE-CX
+	Transceiver type                          : 40G Ethernet: 40G Base-CR4
-        Transceiver type                          : FC: Copper Passive
-        Encoding                                  : 0x06 (64B/66B)
+	Encoding                                  : 0x05 (64B/66B)
-        BR, Nominal                               : 25500MBd
+	BR, Nominal                               : 10300Mbps
-        Rate identifier                           : 0x00 (unspecified)
+	Rate identifier                           : 0x00
 	Length (SMF,km)                           : 0km
-        Length (SMF)                              : 0m
+	Length (OM3 50um)                         : 0m
-        Length (50um)                             : 0m
+	Length (OM2 50um)                         : 0m
-        Length (62.5um)                           : 0m
+	Length (OM1 62.5um)                       : 0m
-        Length (Copper)                           : 2m
-        Length (OM3)                              : 0m
+	Length (Copper or Active cable)           : 1m
-        Passive Cu cmplnce.                       : 0x01 (SFF-8431 appendix E) [SFF-8472 rev10.4 only]
+	Transmitter technology                    : 0xa0 (Copper cable unequalized)
+	Attenuation at 2.5GHz                     : 0db
+	Attenuation at 5.0GHz                     : 0db
+	Attenuation at 7.0GHz                     : 0db
+	Attenuation at 12.9GHz                    : 0db
-        Vendor name                               : Mellanox
+	Vendor name                               : 10Gtek
-        Vendor OUI                                : 00:02:c9
+	Vendor OUI                                : 00:00:00
-        Vendor PN                                 : MCP7F00-A002R
+	Vendor PN                                 : CAB-Q10/Q10-P1M
-        Vendor rev                                : A1
+	Vendor rev                                : 01
-        Option values                             : 0x00 0x00
-        BR margin, max                            : 103%
-        BR margin, min                            : 0%
-        Vendor SN                                 : MT1702VS15044
+	Vendor SN                                 : WTQ11K10044
-        Date code                                 : 170109
-        Optical diagnostics support               : No
+	Revision Compliance                       : Revision not specified
+	Module temperature                        : 0.00 degrees C / 32.00 degrees F
+	Module voltage                            : 0.0000 V
 ```

 ## Switch Base MAC Address

-NVIDIA® Mellanox® switches are assigned with a set of MAC address and the base MAC address is burned to the syseeprom.
+NVIDIA switches are assigned with a set of MAC address and the base MAC address is burned to the `syseeprom`.

-For the first time the switch boots up, the base MAC address is read from the host/machine.conf, which is fed by ONIE and put into configdb, and the MAC address works as the system's MAC address of the switch.
+The first time a switch boots up, the base MAC address is read from the `/host/machine.conf` file, which is fed by ONIE and put into config_DB, and the MAC address works as the system's MAC address of the switch.

 {{%notice info%}}

-For the Mellanox Spectrum based switches, the lowest 6 bits of the base MAC address must be 0, and for Mellanox Spectrum-2 and above switches, the lowest 7 bits musto be 0.
-This must be taken into consideration when the base MAC for the switch is customized for any reason.
+For NVIDIA Spectrum 1-based switches, the lowest 6 bits of the base MAC address must be *0*.
+For NVIDIA Spectrum-2 and later switches, the lowest 7 bits must be *0*.
+Keep this value in mind if you customize the switch's base MAC address for any reason.

 {{%/notice%}}